sometimesdigital/sometimesdigital/src/posts/highlighting-the-active-navigation-link-in-eleventy/highlighting-the-active-navigation-link-in-eleventy.md

 ---
-title: Highlighting the Active Navigation Link in Eleventy Using Templates, Shortcodes, and the Page Object
+title: Highlighting the active navigation link in Eleventy using templates, shortcodes, and the page object
 description: Using templates, shortcodes, and the Eleventy supplied data for highlighting the current page in navigation
 date: 2024-07-06T18:00:00+01:00
 tags: eleventy